BepInEx/Il2CppInterop/Documentation/Design/MethodInvokers.md

 # Method Invokers

-Every normal (user-facing) Il2Cpp method has an unsafe invoker.
+Every normal (user-facing) Il2Cpp method has an unsafe implementation.

-* Invoker methods are static.
+* Implementation methods are static.
-* Invoker methdos are public, so they can be called from other generated assemblies.
+* Implementation methods are private, so they can only be called from within the type.
 * If the Il2Cpp method is instance, the first parameter is the object.
-* All other invoker parameter types are wrapped in `ByRef<>`, including parameters that are already `ByRef<>`.
+* All other implementation parameter types are wrapped in `ByReference<>`, including parameters that are already `ByReference<>`.
-* Similarly, local variable types in unstripped invokers are also wrapped in `ByRef<>`.
+* Similarly, local variable types are also wrapped in `ByReference<>`.
 * The data for local variables is stack allocated at the beginning of the method.

-* Unstripped invokers call other invokers, not the user-facing methods.
+Some methods have an unsafe invoker.

+* Invoker methods are static.
+* Invoker methods are public, so they can be called from other generated assemblies where desirable.

-This is extremely verbose, but it preserves semantics exactly for indirect memory access of reference types.
+This can be verbose, but it preserves semantics exactly for indirect memory access of reference types.

 ## Example Output